MoriguchiBrandon/Clustering_through_Alignment/README.md

 3.Perform hierarchical clustering and visualize dendrogram.
 4. Analyze or BLAST reads from selected clusters. (takes about 1 hour for 50 Blast reads)

+✅ Run **Setup and all cells below "Reading All Cells into Colab"** to execute the shortened workflow.